In this article

 • Permissible accommodations (20%)

-And with many remote employees bringing their work with them as they travel the world, your company can even capitalize on this trend by turning business travel into a coveted company perk.
-After all, turning work trips into “bleisure” travel was the most popular work-life balance measure supported by business travelers in 2022, according to a Statista survey.*** Organizations that support this sort of arrangement should include guidelines for employees to adhere to in their corporate travel policy.
+And with many remote employees bringing their work with them as they travel the world, your company can capitalize on this trend by turning business travel into a company perk.
+After all, turning work trips into “bleisure” travel was the most popular work-life balance measure supported by business travelers in 2022, according to a Statista survey.

-Include a comprehensive FAQ page
+Include a comprehensive FAQ section

-Even the most extensive travel policies won’t cover every possible scenario a business traveler might encounter—and besides, you don’t want to bog down your policy with irrelevant information anyway.
+Even the most extensive policies won’t cover every possible scenario a business traveler might encounter—and besides, you don’t want to bog down your policy with irrelevant information anyway.
 Still, you want to make sure your guide is helpful for its readers by addressing as many questions and issues as possible.

-Alleviate these concerns by dedicating a section of your travel policy to answering the most common questions employees have about your company’s guidelines and procedures.
-Then, you can direct any first-time business travelers to this section of your travel policy whenever any of these frequently asked questions come up.
+Address these concerns by dedicating a section of your travel policy to answering the most common questions about your company’s guidelines and procedures.
+Then, you can direct any first-time business travelers to this section of your policy whenever one of these FAQs inevitably comes up.

 Use travel management tools to support your employees

-Automate your corporate travel policy with Ramp for hands-off compliance
+Automate your corporate travel policy with Ramp

 Try Ramp for free